Learn More: Declaration Form

 Accepted vaccines are AstraZeneca, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V. You are considered vaccinated if all doses of a vaccine against SARS-Cov-2 have been administered for at least two weeks before traveling.

-- COVID test prior to arrival: Unvaccinated travelers need PCR within 72 hours with QR code
+- COVID test prior to arrival: PCR or rapid antigen test within 72 hours

 The Egypt Declaration Form is a new travel screening that all travelers, including Egyptian nationals, must complete before entering Egypt.
-All the information you offer in this form will help the Egyptian health authorities to trace citizens the best way possible and therefore avoid the spread of any risky disease.
+All the information you offer in this form will help the Egyptian health authorities to trace citizens the best way possible and therefore avoid the spread of COVID-19.
 Start the application here.

 Take into account that the Egypt Declaration Form DOES NOT replace a visa.
 If you need a visa to enter Egypt, the immigration authorities will ask for it once you arrive in the country.
 If you need a paper visa, we recommend you go to the nearest Egyptian embassy.